arnavgautam/TreeHacks2015/HOLs/HOL-PHPAppsAzureWebSites-OSX/HOL.md

 ---

 <a name="Exercise2" />
-### Exercise 2: Using the Windows Azure Command-Line Tools for Mac and Linux for Publishing PHP Applications ###
+### Exercise 2: Using the Microsoft Azure Command-Line Tools for Mac and Linux for Publishing PHP Applications ###

-In this exercise you will use the Windows Azure Command-Line Tools for Mac and Linux to download your management certificate, create a new Web Site with GIT publishing enabled, and finally create a simple PHP file and deploy it by pushing the changes to the remote repository.
+In this exercise you will use the Microsoft Azure Command-Line Tools for Mac and Linux to download your management certificate, create a new Web Site with GIT publishing enabled, and finally create a simple PHP file and deploy it by pushing the changes to the remote repository.

 <a name="Ex2Task1" />
 #### Task 1 – Downloading and Importing your Management Certificate  ####

-1. Open a new terminal window and execute the **account download** command to download your Windows Azure subscription **publish settings** file.
+1. Open a new terminal window and execute the **account download** command to download your Microsoft Azure subscription **publish settings** file.

 	````CommandPrompt
 	azure account download